 For funding and accounting purposes, it's important that you know which items we classify as furniture or equipment.

-Furniture includes moveable furniture items that aren't permanently fixed to a building’s structure, like tables, chairs and desks.
+- Includes moveable furniture items that aren't permanently fixed to a building’s structure, like tables, chairs and desks.

-Equipment includes all loose items of teaching, administrative and maintenance equipment like blackboards, photocopiers and computers.
+- Includes all loose items of teaching, administrative and maintenance equipment like blackboards, photocopiers and computers.

-Items that aren't furniture and equipment include.
+Items that aren't furniture and equipment include

-- capital items — assets that are part of the building and increase the building’s value.
+- Capital items — assets that are part of the building and increase the building’s value.
 Typically these are built into the building, for example fixed, built in shelving, and built in wall ovens.

-- consumable items — items that are likely to be used in their year of purchase and do not add value to the building where they are used, such as stationery and books.
+- Consumable items — items that are likely to be used in their year of purchase and do not add value to the building where they are used, such as stationery and books.

 Use the flow chart to help you work out whether an item is furniture and equipment, capital or consumable.
 These classifications are from our insurance provider’s definition of furniture and equipment.

 Flow chart for classifying items as furniture and equipment, capital or consumable.